0065 Vice President for Administrative Services

 GENERAL FUNCTION

-The Vice President for Administrative Services is the most senior officer responsible for administrative services for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
-The Vice President for Administrative Services is fiscally responsible for budgeting and executing the University System’s capital appropriations.
-The Vice President for Administrative Services serves as the senior executive officer responsible for providing leadership and management to administrative services units.
-Administrative Services Units include:
+The Vice President for Administrative Services is the chief administrative officer for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
+The Vice President for Administrative Services is fiscally responsible for budgeting and executing the University System’s capital appropriations and serves as the senior executive officer responsible for providing leadership and general management of the following administrative services departments:

-Facilities Management: Responsible for the entire physical plant of the University consisting of Custodial Services, Grounds Services, Facilities Maintenance, and Business Services (work management, campus construction team, access control/academic Lockshop, key control, central stores and inventory warehouse, and technology support) and provides a quality learning environment through effective facilities planning, service, maintenance, repair, and construction.
+Facilities Management: Responsible for the entire physical plant of the University consisting of Custodial Services, Grounds Services, Facilities Maintenance, Campus Construction Team, Business Services (work management, property control and central receiving, access control/academic lock shop, key control, central stores and inventory warehouse, and technology support), and Environmental Management for the safe acquisition, handling, and disposal of hazardous materials and radiation safety across all campuses, ensuring compliance with federal, state, and local regulations while serving as the primary liaison to environmental regulatory authorities.

-Human Resources: Responsible for comprehensive human resources administration, including employment and retirement services, benefits management and counseling, compensation administration and job evaluation, staff training and development, records management, labor and employee relations, and human resource information systems.
+Human Resources: Responsible for comprehensive human resources administration, including employment and retirement services, benefits management and counseling, compensation administration and job evaluation, staff training, organizational and talent development, records management, labor and employee relations, and human resource information systems.

-Planning, Design & Construction: Responsible for the development of the physical environment on campus, including the development of long-range master plans and visioning guides for all campuses, and the development and completion of construction projects.
+Planning, Design & Construction: Responsible for the development of the physical environment on campus, including the development of long-range master plans for all campuses, development and completion of construction projects, and providing a quality learning environment through effective facilities planning, service, and maintenance and repair.

-University Safety: Responsible for assuring the implementation of measures and procedures for the physical security of University students, faculty, employees, property, and equipment, the execution of the law enforcement services contract with the Springfield Police Department, the development of contingency plans for natural disasters, emergencies, and potentially disruptive or threatening circumstances, and for planning and maintaining campus transportation systems and vehicle parking.
+University Safety: Responsible for assuring the implementation of measures and procedures for the physical security of University students, faculty, employees, property, and equipment; the execution of the law enforcement services contract with the Springfield Police Department; the development of contingency plans for natural disasters, emergencies, and potentially disruptive or threatening circumstances; and for planning and maintaining campus transportation systems, including the Bear Line shuttle, vehicle parking, and fleet rental services.

-University Support Services: Responsible for providing comprehensive facilities planning assistance to all units of the university, ensuring maximum utilization of physical space resources for both academic and administrative units.
+University Support Services: Responsible for printing and postal services and providing comprehensive facilities planning assistance to all units of the university, ensuring maximum utilization of physical space resources for both academic and administrative units.

 MINIMUM ACCEPTABLE QUALIFICATIONS